kusumahendra/laracatalyze/README.md

 sudo chgrp -R www-data storage bootstrap/cache sudo chmod -R ug+rwx storage bootstrap/cache
 ```
+* this project include some post/catagories and tags, so you dont need to write all post. but if you want to create new post, you can do it on admin section
 * admin section can be accessed under /admin
 * a full sample for post detail can be accessed at /post/lorem-ipsum-dolor-sit-amet-consectetur-adipisicing-elit-sed-do-eiusmod-tempor
 * CKeditor is used as WYSIWYG editor